Skip to content

 2. Getting the data

-• Comments added
+• Comments and reported issues

 3. Changing the format

-• Analyzes 10x faster than CSV files
+• Queries much faster than raw CSV files

-• Takes up 80% less storage space
+• Takes up significantly less storage space

 4. Storing safely